TheMartianLife/BigDayIn2019/deckset-creation-files/presentation.md

 ![](assets/me.png)

 ^
 I had conference scholarships lead to jobs, community meetups lead to other conference scholarships, online connections leading to featured interviews, networking lead to writing a book, more things than I can count.
+I've spoken at conferences with thousands of attendees.

 ---